brianrahadi/quartz/content/posts/term-review-2025fall.md

 ## intro
 the lastttt term review has come to an end.
 I ended my last term this past fall and it was a very chillllll term.
 I prepared the easiest 3-course workload for the brutality of new grad seeking.

-The courses I took this term weren't anything useful (at least directly). the heaviest course of this term is still lighter than the lightest course i took last term (fall 2024).
+The courses I took this term weren't particularly useful (at least directly). the heaviest course of this term is still lighter than the lightest course i took last term (fall 2024).
 Only spent 4h of school work weekly and had to skip a lot of lectures due to time conflicts.

 ## courses
 ### cmpt 477 - introduction to formal verification (Yuepeng Wang)